Stem Cells Don’t Make Cartilage

 The cells are so powerful that, together with the normal immune system cells, the drugs they release kill most invading bacteria long before the host feels a reaction.
 Examples of these antibiotic-like proteins are called “defensins” which live in your mouth, and protect you from all the nasty bugs that your hands contaminate your food with, and from your dog’s unexpected mouth-to-mouth kiss.

-When bones break, or ligaments tear, the stem cells release the anabolic factors that kick off the healing response.
+When bones break, or ligaments tear, the progenitor cells release the anabolic factors that kick off the healing response.
 They stay around or recruit their friends to release other factors sequentially in the healing process; one factor is specific to taking away the broken fragments and another at rebuilding the tissue.
-The stem cells are the general contractors, calling in the subs, the plumbers and painters at just the right time.
+The progenitor cells are the general contractors, calling in the subs, the plumbers and painters at just the right time.

 Dr. Stone explains how our understanding of stem cells is evolving